 “Ms. Wang has inspired her colleagues, as well as her students, to explore options that will produce outstanding, biliterate graduates who are fully prepared for college and career,” said Acting Superintendent Vivian Ekchian.
 “The entire District congratulates Ms. Wang on this well-deserved honor.”

 With a father, brother and sister who are teachers, Wang said she was destined to go into the profession.
 She taught English in her native Thailand before coming to Los Angeles in 1997 and joining L.A.
 Unified three years later.

-A teacher at City Terrace Elementary School, in the shadow of Cal State LA, Wang introduced Mandarin immersion to the kindergarten class in 2007.
+A teacher at City Terrace Elementary School, in the shadow of Cal State LA, Wang worked with then-Principal Christopher Ortiz to introduce Mandarin immersion to the kindergarten class in 2007.